Originally posted in August 2005 below is Mobile PC’s list of The Top 100 Gadgets of All Time

 Also we just posted our list of Top Gadgets Under $100 – Gift Ideas That Fit One Bill there are a few great ideas in there heading into the sales and holiday period this year so check em out today.

 Related : Get All The Best Sprint Promo Codes And Coupons right here at MobilePCmag and save a bundle of cash on your next phone with these latest deals

 Ok so enough about me and what im doing onto the top 100 gadgets of all time…..

 So it wasn’t exactly easy coming up with the definitive list of the 100 best gadgets ever unleashed.
 In the weeks we spent debating the entries, tempers were flared, fingers were pointed, chairs were smashed over heads, and feelings were hurt.
 But we emerged, like Moses from the mountain, with the world’s most authoritative ranking of the best gadgets of all time.
-We even found a couple of great coupon websites you should investigate that offer deals and promos on many of today’s top gadgets ,they are My Deals Club and Freebie World so get top promo codes deals and coupons from them as well.
+We even found a couple of great coupon websites you should investigate that offer deals and promos on many of today’s top gadgets ,they are My Deals Club so get top promo codes deals and coupons from them as well.

 Ok let’s lay some ground rules before we get started.
 What defines a “gadget” anyway?

 - It has to have electronic and/or moving parts of some kind.
-Scissors count, but a knife does not, but a selfie stick like this selfie stick does.
+Scissors count, but a knife does not,

 - It has to be a self-contained apparatus that can be used on its own, not a subset of another device.
 The flashlight counts; the light bulb does not.
 The notebook counts, but the hard drive doesn’t.